jigerjain/Interview_Tips/README.md

 ## Network Security
 - Difference between Symmetric and Asymmetric cryptography
 - Difference between Public key cryptography and Asymmtric key cryptography: Both are same *Tricky Question*
 - Modes in Cryptography (Eg. EBC, CBC, etc)
+- What is Perfect Forward Secrecy
+Simply put, PFS’s primary job is to make sure that in the event of the private key of a server being compromised, an attacker will not be able to decrypt any previous TLS communications.
+Perfect Forward Secrecy is possible by using the Diffie-Hellman ephemeral key exchange, which provides new keys for every session and is valid as long as the session is active.
 - Cipher suite insight:
   Ex: TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256
   https://scotthelme.co.uk/https-cheat-sheet/